Security Engineer · PhD · AI Integrity & Trust Safety

 That became concrete during investigations.
 I came across users who had formed genuine attachments to AI companions — people who, in circumstances of deep isolation, had no one else.
 The responses they received felt human in structure but lacked something harder to name.
 I don't think the answer is simply making AI more empathetic.
 I think the answer is understanding what biases humans carry and how those get encoded at scale.
 That is what I am studying through psychology.
 That is the question that connects everything I have worked on.

 That thread — from misinformation research to operational security to the psychology of bias — is not a winding path.
 It's the same question, asked at increasing depth.
-I am currently available for leadership, advisory, consulting, and speaking engagements — and actively looking for the next place to bring that question to bear.
+Open to leadership, advisory, consulting, and speaking engagements.
+Follow the work in progress on LinkedIn →

 "A former executive once told me I was like a black hole — he would throw problems at me and never hear about them again, because they were resolved.
 I am reliable in the way that matters most: I turn bad outcomes into workable ones, quietly, without needing the problem to be simple first."